Skip to content

 A full Hindu wedding programme is typically three events across two or three days: the Haldi or turmeric rite, the Mehndi or henna evening, and the Sangeet, the music gathering.
 Italian estates suit this beautifully.
 Gardens for the Mehndi, terraces and ballrooms for the Sangeet, intimate enclosed rooms for the Haldi.

-When confirming a property, ask: can it host events across multiple days; are there separate spaces for each; can decoration stay in place between events; what is the property’s catering arrangement (many Italian venues require their preferred caterer, and Hindu wedding catering has its specifics); what are the rules on evening music and on the fire ceremony.
+When confirming a property, ask: can it host events across multiple days; are there separate spaces for each; can decoration stay in place between events; what is the property’s catering arrangement, since many Italian venues require their preferred caterer and Hindu wedding catering has its specifics; and what are the rules on evening music and on the fire ceremony.
 Each of these conversations is shorter to have once than to discover after arrival.

 The Italian Legal Step

 Italy recognises only the civil marriage performed before an Italian registrar as legally binding.
-For non-residents the civil process requires: apostilled birth certificates, sworn translations into Italian, both partners’ physical presence in Italy, a statement of no impediment completed at the Comune (this is a real in-person appointment), a sworn translator at the ceremony if neither partner speaks Italian, two witnesses, and a contact window with the Comune of no earlier than six months and no later than one month before the wedding date.
+For non-residents the civil process requires apostilled birth certificates, sworn translations into Italian, both partners’ physical presence in Italy, a statement of no impediment completed at the Comune in person, a sworn translator at the ceremony if neither partner speaks Italian, two witnesses, and a contact window with the Comune that generally falls in the months before the wedding date.
 Sworn translator availability is genuinely limited in peak summer and should be secured early.
+These requirements change from time to time and should be confirmed with the relevant Comune or a qualified professional rather than assumed; this is general information and not legal advice.

 For most couples the simpler path is to settle the legal marriage at home before travelling, leaving the Italian wedding day as a Hindu rite and a celebration, free of paperwork.